The Greene County Courts and Circuit Clerk's office would like to thank you for your involvement in the judicial process.

 Where and when do I report?

 Report to the Jury Assembly Room on the 1st Floor of the Greene County Judicial Building located at 1010 N Boonville, Springfield, Mo 65802.
 (This is NOT the Historic Courthouse located at the corner of Boonville and Central.)
-Your specific report date and time are printed in the upper left corner of your Juror Summons.
+Your specific report date and time are printed on the lower left front of your Juror Summons.
 To verify your report date and time call the automated message line (417-868-4819 or 417-868-4820) after 5:00 p.m. the evening before your scheduled report date.
 Report time is typically 8:30 a.m.

 What happens if I fail to appear for jury service?

 A person who willfully fails to appear for jury service is in civil contempt of court.
 The Court may issue an order directing the person to a hearing where the person would be required to show good cause for failure to appear as summoned.
 If the individual fails to show good cause for failing to appear, the Court may impose a fine for as much as $500 and may order the prospective juror to perform community service for a time no less than would have been spent in jury service.
 The juror is also re-summoned for jury service.

 Where do I park?

 Free parking is available in the lot adjacent to the Judicial Courts Building, the lot directly across the street (on the west side of Boonville) and in the lot to the north of the court building, accessed at the stoplight in front of Pipkin Middle School.
 Please allow ample time for parking.

 How should I dress for jury service?

 Appropriate dress is required.
 Think business casual.
 Jeans are allowed but shorts, tank tops, and tee-shirts are not considered appropriate.
 Hats are not allowed in the courtroom.
 Temperatures in the building vary and it is recommended that you bring a sweater or jacket with you.